 Project Name ID FFY 2020 Funding FFY 2020 Work Progress and Products FFY 2021 Funding FFY 2 Support to the MPO Support to the MPO and its Committees 9121 \$218,200 Continued support to the meetings and activities of the MPO board and its committees.
-Work entailed: \$229,920 Tasks and work produce variations to the level Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Conducting activities to support compliance with federal and state and federal p Hosting approximation subcommittee pre- and post-r Coordinating 3 Coordinating w Coordinating w Regional Transportation Advisory Council (Advisory Council) Support 9321 \$44,550 requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners Continued support to the Advisory Council.
-Tasks generally consist of organizing and conducting the Advisory Council's monthly meetings and annual field trip, including: \$45,960 Organizing and s meetings and s performing ass Preparing and distributing informational materials, including documents posted on the MPO's website and via email Organizing and hosting virtual Advisory Council meetings and subcommittee meetings, as needed, in response to COVID-19 Setting up audio/visual equipment for in-person meetings Attending and recording meetings Completing meeting follow-up activities, such as maintaining the information flow for members of the Advisory Council and the public, and preparing meeting minutes Conducting tar the Advisory Co disabilities, peo other than whit people with lim adults.
+Work entailed: Preparing meeting and information materials, including agendas, minutes, notices, document translations, memoranda, reports, correspondence, summaries, website content, maps, charts, illustrations, and other visual materials as needed to support MPO discussion and actions Posting meeting materials in digital form on the MPO meeting calendar webpage and in hard copies that are provided at meetings Hosting approximately 24 MPO meetings and 10 MPO subcommittee meetings, and performing the associated tasks and pre- and post-meeting logistics Conducting activities to support compliance with federal requirements and guidance, including coordination with neighboring MPOs, MassDOT, and federal partners \$304,920 Tasks and work productions to the level of and state and federal provide subcommittee pre- and post-results of the coordinating of the coordinating with the coordinati Regional Transportation Advisory Council (Advisory Council) Support 9321 \$44,550 Continued support to the Advisory Council.
+Tasks generally consist of organizing and conducting the Advisory Council's monthly meetings and annual field trip, including: Preparing and distributing informational materials, including documents posted on the MPO's website and via email Organizing and hosting virtual Advisory Council meetings and subcommittee meetings, as needed, in response to COVID-19 Setting up audio/visual equipment for in-person meetings Attending and recording meetings Completing meeting follow-up activities, such as maintaining the information flow for members of the Advisory Council and the public, and preparing meeting minutes \$45,960 Organizing and meetings and s performing ass logistics.
+Conducting tar the Advisory Co disabilities, peo other than whir people with lim adults.